Nikeshkumar-tk/poineer/README.md

 #### Complete as many of the following as you can in order

 1. There some bugs, find and fix them.
-All tests should pass
+All tests should pass (⚠️ !!DO NOT EDIT THE TESTS!! ⚠️)
-2. This code is kinda 💩, refactor it using best practices
+2. Create a new end point which serves data with jest testing
-3. Create a new end point which serves data with jest testing
+3. This code is kinda 💩, refactor it using best practices
 4. Leave inline todos and questions which you think should be done to further improve the setup

 #### Bonus Points